peterhardy22/terraform_sandbox/README.md

 # terraform_sandbox
 Repository for holding terraform examples and experiments

-1. github.tf - creates a basic repository in github
+1. github-create-repo - creates a basic repository in github

-2. functions.tf - experiments with using functions to create EC2 instances in AWS
+2. aws-create-instances - experiments with using functions to create EC2 instances in AWS

-3. TBD as I potentially pivot professionally...
+3.